M. M. Pallam Raju: Initial career in computers and information technology

+Political career

 His entry into politics was circumstantial.
 Though he came from a political lineage he wasn't encouraged to join politics.
 Having lost his mother early, he came back to India, end of 1988, when his father had a stroke.
 The general elections were in 1989 and he was encouraged by the party to contest.
 The decision was finally his.
 Then aged 27, he felt there couldn't be a better reason to return to the country.

 First term in the 9th Lok Sabha (1989–1991)

 Starting out as a novice in 1989, he went on to win the election and was the youngest Member of Parliament in the 9th Lok Sabha.
 Over the years, he has held several important positions in the state and national units of the Congress and been on boards of successful Public Limited Companies.
 He was a member on the Committee on Science and Technology and Consultative Committee, Ministry of Food Processing Industries (1990).

 He has held important positions in the state and national units of the Congress and was on the boards of successful Public Limited Companies.
 He was a director on the boards of Indian Airlines and Air India between 1994 and 1997.
 Between 1995 and 2000, he was the General Secretary of the Andhra Pradesh Congress Committee (A.P.C.C.)
 He was a Member of the All India Congress Committee (A.I.C.C.) from 1997 to 2000.
 In 2000, he was the chairman of the Science and Technology Cell, Andhra Pradesh Congress Committee (A.P.C.C.)